-**Thank you for your interest in Art 1, Introduction to Art History at Berkeley City College (BCC).
-Please note this is a fully online course that has been custom developed for BCC students.
+Thank you for your interest in this class, which has been custom developed for BCC students.

 **To communicate with your instructor, students must list an current email in Passport and Moodle .
 If you do not list a current address, you will not receive emails from your instructor.